xmos/xcore_iot/modules/rtos/sw_services/fatfs/host/README.rst

 Building the Application
 ************************

-To build this application, run the following commands:
+To build this application, run the following command:

 .. tab:: Linux and MacOS

     .. code-block:: console

-        $ cmake -B build
-        $ cd build
-        $ make -j
+        $ ./install_fatfs_util.sh

 Note: Windows users must run the x86 native tools command prompt from Visual Studio